Chart Color Schemes

 Connells Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects expected to affect the area: Shipwrights Bay Residential Development and Blakehurst Marina & Residential Precinct Proposal.
-Other notable projects include Sydney Metro City and Southwest - Future Hurstville Extension, and Morshead Drive Boardwalk (Oatley Bay Memorial Boardwalk).
+AreaSearch has identified two projects that may affect this region: Shipwrights Bay Residential Development, Blakehurst Marina & Residential Precinct Proposal, Sydney Metro City and Southwest - Future Hurstville Extension, and Morshead Drive Boardwalk (Oatley Bay Memorial Boardwalk).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.